Bhatta6190/Spectral-Image-Analysis/Hyperspectral-Target-Detection/Readme.md

 ### Analysis:
-- Compare detector performance in spectral and reduced space.
+- Comparison of detector performance in spectral and reduced space.
-- Assess the impact of the truth mask on detection results.
+- Assessment of the impact of the truth mask on detection results.
-- Evaluate the effectiveness of dimensionality reduction in target localization.
+- Evaluation of the effectiveness of dimensionality reduction in target localization.

 ---